National Council (Switzerland)

 The National Council (Nationalrat; Conseil national; Consiglio nazionale; Cussegl naziunal) is a house of the Federal Assembly of Switzerland, representing the people.
 The other house, the Council of States, represents the states.
 As the powers of the houses are the same, it is sometimes called perfect bicameralism.
 Both houses meet in the Federal Palace of Switzerland in Bern.

-The national council comprises 200 persons.
-Adult citizens elect the council's members, who are called National Councillors, for four year terms.
-These members are apportioned to the Swiss cantons in proportion to their population.
+The National Council consists of 200 members.
+Adult citizens elect the council's members, who are called national Councillors, for four year terms.
+Members are apportioned to the cantons in proportion to their population.

 Organisation

-With 200 members, the National Council is the larger house of the Swiss legislature.
+With 200 members, the National Council is the larger house of the Federal Assembly.
 It represents the people, the vote of each citizen having more or less the same weight, whereas the Council of States represents the cantons - each of them having the same weight, regardless of its population.

-When the Swiss federation was founded in 1848, the number of seats was not yet fixed, and was thus determined by the population of the individual cantons.
+When the Swiss Confederation was founded in 1848, the number of seats was not yet fixed, and was thus determined by the population of the individual cantons.
 According to the provisions of the federal constitution at that time, a canton was to receive one National Council member for every 20,000 citizens.
 Thus, the first National Council, which met in 1848, had 111 members.

 In 1963, the number of members was fixed at 200.
 The division of the seats between the individual cantons is determined by each canton's percentage of the national population, as revealed in the national census (including foreign residents), using the largest remainder method.
 A change in the division of the seats occurred in 2003, as a result of the 2000 census.

 Every canton is entitled to at least one seat in the National Council.

 Unlike the Council of States where no translation is provided, simultaneous translation is provided into German, French, and Italian, but not Romansh.